How To Choose The Right Asian Bridal Makeup Course

 As a professional bridal makeup artist you will be expected by your clients, to be able to do different styles of makeup for different functions, for example, bold makeup, light makeup, smokey eye makeup, glitter makeup, etc. Therefore check that the course covers these.
 The portfolio of the course tutor, or if they have YouTube videos should give you some clues about how versatile their makeup skills are.
 Some Asian makeup artists are known for a certain makeup style and specialize in teaching only that type of makeup, so before deciding which course to do make sure that you are clear in your mind as to what style of makeup you wish to learn.

-For all Asian bridal makeup courses you will be practicing what you learn on models.
+For all Asian bridal makeup courses you will be practicing what you learn on models or fellow students.
 The amount of time allocated for practice may vary.
 This is something else you should check with the course tutor especially if you are a beginner, as you may need more time than others to perfect what is taught.
+All our makeup students practice on live models and not on each other, ensuring that they get as much practice as is needed.

 Do check whether you will be using branded makeup and tools in your training.
 This is important for gaining experience and knowledge of different products and brands.
 Make sure you make lots of notes, you will not remember everything covered.
 A good training course should teach you about useful products you should include in your makeup kit, and where to buy them.
 The course should devote some time for advice on how to set up your own business.